 In some cases, positive mentions about "food" and "entertainment" simultaneously in a review could substitute negative mentions about "services" and provide a positive review.
-That's why the hotel's aspects which are contributing to customer satisfaction and important for both the resort and for the hotels are good food (30,3%) and amusing entertainment activities (8,5%).
-Customer satisfaction with these aspect groups can overlap dissatisfaction with "service" or "rooms" and make the customer overall satisfied (see Table 3, rules #5, #7, #11).
+That is why the hotel's aspects, which are contributing to customer satisfaction and important for both the resort and for the hotels, are good food and amusing entertainment activities.
+Customer satisfaction with these aspect groups can overlap dissatisfaction with "service" or "rooms" and make the customer overall satisfied (see Table III, rules #5, #7, #11).